wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/explore-power-bi-service/includes/5-lab-1.md

 ### Add the Sales and Marketing Sample app

+> [!NOTE]
+> To add an app, you will need Power BI Pro.
+You can try Power BI Pro free for 60 days at https://powerbi.microsoft.com/get-started/

 1. Sign in to [http://app.powerbi.com](http://app.powerbi.com).
 2. Select the **Apps** tab on the left.
 3. Select the **Get apps** button.